gcryptolo/sample-hello-work/README.md

 oc expose deployment <your-java-project-name> --port=8080 --target-port=8080
 ```

-replace <your-java-project-name> with your java project name, for example sample-hello-work
+Replace &lt;your-java-project-name&gt; with your java project name, for example sample-hello-work

-you can check the service is created in Networking -> Services menù.
+you can check the service is created in Networking -> Services menu.

 ### Step 9: Create Route to access the application